'Favela Painting' © Richard Smith

 A miscellaneity or 'classification of me':

 (a) My Edinburgh University Press Books - Richard G Smith, (b) Edinburgh University Press Philosophy Catalogue 2016-2017 (one of my books is a Bestseller - see page 40), (c) Routledge Books, (d) Seagull Books, (e) Marx & Philosophy - a review of one of my books on Baudrillard: "This is an excellent companion for the initiated.
 There is an opportunity to read into the person who produced books like Simulacra and Simulation and The Gulf War Did Not Take Place.
-Smith and Clarke have produced a text that was an absolute joy to read for a Baudrillard fan, while also improving my understanding of his work and my appreciation of his abilities.", (f) Another review of this book did not appear in the March 2017 issue of Cultural Politics, (g) 'Nobody needs French Theory' - an extract from Jean Baudrillard: from Hyperreality to Disappearance, (h) A review of Hardback (2009) version of my book - Jean Baudrillard: Fatal Theories - published in much less expensive Paperback (2011): "If a theorist can stimulate this range of commentary, he must have done something right.
+Smith and Clarke have produced a text that was an absolute joy to read for a Baudrillard fan, while also improving my understanding of his work and my appreciation of his abilities.", (f) A review of my latest book (Jean Baudrillard: The Disappearance of Culture) will appear in a forthcoming issue of Cultural Politics, (g) 'Nobody needs French Theory' - an extract from Jean Baudrillard: from Hyperreality to Disappearance, (h) A review of Hardback (2009) version of my book - Jean Baudrillard: Fatal Theories - published in much less expensive Paperback (2011): "If a theorist can stimulate this range of commentary, he must have done something right.
 And if the book were less expensive, many readers might take genuine pleasure in the authors’ ruminations.", (h) ‘Baudrillard Redux’ (Special Issue of Cultural Politics, 2011), (i) International Journal of Baudrillard Studies, (j) A debate over my paper: Baudrillard’s non-representational theory: burn the signs and journey without maps (Also see Lights, Camera, Action: Baudrillard and the Performance of Representations), (k) Poststructuralism, power and the global city, (l) Spotlight on Research - 'Favela Painting', (m) Front Cover of Swansea University Momentum Magazine, (n) The Royal Institution - Exhibition of Research as Art Winners 2015, (o) Swansea University's Research as Art Winners Announced, (p) 2015 winners on Flickr, (q) Links Magazine - 'Favela Painting', (r) London after Brexit: independence a non-starter but special status could protect global position, (s) Also see: Yahoo News; CityMetric, (t) Ordinary cities#FAIL - A debate centred upon my paper - 'The ordinary city trap' - in Environment and Planning A in 2013, (u) A couple of discussions about my research: by Sir Peter Hall (2001); and by Jane M Jacobs (2012), (v) Globalization and World Cities Research Network, (w) Powerpoint presentation of my paper: World city network: A new meta-geography?, (x) Urban Geography Research Group of the RGS-IBG, (y) Questioning scale in Urban Studies, (z) baudrillardstudies.com